mastrojs/mastrojs.github.io/data/guide/bundling-assets-caching.md

 Run `deno task pregenerate` and check what was written to the `dist/` folder.

 If you start the server with `deno task start` and access it on a `http://localhost:8000`, the images will still be rendered on the fly, enabling you to quickly change things when developing your website.
-However, when you open `http://127.0.0.1:8000` in your browser (that's using the IP address for localhost), the Mastro server will assume we're running in production and load the pregenerated image from the `dist/` folder.
+However, when you open `http://127.0.0.1:8000` in your browser (that's using the IP address for localhost), the Mastro server will assume we're running in production, and load the pregenerated image from the `dist/` folder.
 You should see in your browser's network dev tools that this is much quicker.

+Usually, serving the pregenerated assets with your normal web server will be fast enough.
+However, you could also push the `dist/_images/` folder to your CDN (content delivery network), and configure it to serve all URLs starting with `/_images/` directly from the CDN.

 ## Caching

 Storing data, so that future requests can be served faster, is known as _caching_.
 The place where it's stored is called a _cache_.
 Caching is either done because the data was expensive to compute, or because the cache is physically closer to where the data will be needed.
-That's what a content delivery network (CDN) is – a distributed cache with multiple locations across the globe, where the user will automatically connect to the one that's geographically closest to them.
+That's what a CDN is – a distributed cache with multiple locations across the globe, where the user will automatically connect to the one that's geographically closest to them.

 Eagerly pregenerating assets in a build step, like we've seen above, is one kind of caching.
 Another kind is to store the result of one request for future requests to the same URL.
 This offers more flexibility and finer granularity, but has the disadvantage that the first request (until the cache is populated) will be slow.